 You often hear “One size fits all”, but at Crust we know that every business or organisation is different.
-So, that’s why we implemented a system that gives you optimal flexibility to handle any use case, whether it be an education cloud, service cloud, customer portal, donation tracking system, or even an IoT dashboard.
+So, that’s why we implemented a system that gives you optimal flexibility to handle any use case, whether it be an education cloud, service solution, customer portal, donation tracking system, or even an IoT dashboard.

 #4: You can use code where needed

 Sometimes the requirements are so complex that a simple Low-Code module and page configuration are not enough.
 That’s why developers can extend and customize Crust, and develop new use case specific features, such as implementing business logic, custom user interface, task automation and much more.
 If you want to dive in to the extending and customizing options of Crust, we would recommend that you check out the extensive documentation.

 #5: Low-code does not mean flying blind

 In a good low-code platform a developer is able to test and debug code.
 For developers, Crust includes:

 - Ability to capture log output from scripts